duke-electric-vehicles/onboarding/Dev_Environment_Setup.md

 ### 1. Docker on either Windows or Mac
 This method just requires a quick download and a few commands.
 ### 2. Native Dual-Boot
 This requires more disk space and dedication than the previous method but provides a clean / efficient environment.
 You will still be using Docker to test ROS packages but will be able to take full advantage of a customizable Linux environment with a variety of command line tools.
+At least 40GB of free space is recommended if you choose this option.

 ### Important: For both setups, you will be using docker to test your ROS code